 If you are a fan of Amazon.com, you may already find your time spent searching for deals on the world’s largest online retailer rewarding – as in, enjoyable.
 But we’d like to show you how shopping on Amazon can reward you in another way: With cash back and cost savings.

 By using the right credit card, stacking up on coupons and discounts and using some handy tools to find the right price, you can really make your savings on Amazon add up.
 We’ll show you how in five steps:

 Amazon.com accepts just about any credit card you can think of, and there is a fair selection of cards that give you cash back on Amazon purchases.
-However, a few stand out from the pack.
+However, a few cash back cards stand out from the pack.

 The obvious choice is one of the two Amazon Rewards cards.
-Regular Amazon members can earn 3 percent cash back on Amazon purchases with the Amazon Rewards Visa, while Amazon Prime Visa Signature members get 5 percent cash back on Amazon purchases.
+Regular Amazon members can earn 3% cash back on Amazon purchases with the Amazon Rewards Visa, while Amazon Prime Visa Signature members get 5% cash back on Amazon purchases.
 Amazon makes it easy to redeem those points for future Amazon purchases – simply link your card to your account, and then click the button to use your points at checkout.

 Why get it?

 You spend a fair amount on Amazon and don’t want to commit to a $119 Prime membership.